wallabra/nbrained/README.md

 ## Learning

 The learning is a dynamic and rather stochastic process.
 It is a genetic evolution algorithm.

+### Genes

 Every brain has a list of genes, which describe how it was built.
 Each gene is an operation, that either

  * slightly changes a dendrite's weight (also the most common mutation),